 The Rhodesian ridgeback is a highly athletic and active dog that needs plenty of mental and physical exercise, at least 30 minutes daily or more frequently.
 You will need to keep your dog on leash and well-controlled as they are prone to chasing anything that moves.
 Controlling a large, excited dog on a leash can be difficult for a novice owner.
 This breed excels at various dog sports, including agility, obedience, and lure coursing.
 Finding your dog an activity he loves can help prevent boredom and anxiety.

-The Rhodesian ridgeback is also a very intelligent yet independent dog that needs proper obedience training and will do quite well once trained.
-All dogs need to be trained, but training is even more important for a larger dog like the Rhodesian.
+The Rhodesian ridgeback is also a very intelligent yet independent dog that needs proper obedience training and will do quite well once trained, which is even more important for a larger dog like the Rhodesian.
 Some big dogs are not as aware of their size, so it's important to have control over your dog.

 Ridgebacks like to dig and make their own hole to cool off in warm weather.
 They also are prone to escaping fenced enclosures have a high capacity for wanderlust.
 You'll need secure fences that they can't leap over or dig under.
 With a high prey drive, they will give chase and disappear quickly over the horizon.